BenWeekes/agora-hubs-adapter/README.md

 ##  Integration

-Add these dependencies to package.json and run npm ci
+Add these dependencies to package.json

  "agora-rtc-sdk-ng": "4.13.0",
  "agora-rtm-sdk": "1.6.0-204",

+ and run

+ npm ci
+ npm install

 Copy agora-dialog-adapter.js from this repo to hubs/src (i.e. the same location as naf-dialog-adatar.js)